redhat-italy/osd-microservices-apps/fabric8/camel/soap2rest/README.md

 ==========================================================================
 Level: Basic
 Technologies: CXF, Camel
 Summary: The `soap2rest` microservice demonstrates a simple translation between soap and rest, using a Camel Route.
+It has been designed to work pointing to the `shipping-ws` microservice
 Target Product: Fuse Integration Services
 Source:

+### Running the application

+To run the application locally, just use:

+ mvn exec:java -DSHIPPING_SOAP_ENDPOINT={shipping-ws-host}:{port}

+## Deploy On Openshift

+In order to deploy on Openshift, just create a new fis-java-openshift application, pointing it to the correct github location.
+All was tested with Openshift 3.2 and 3.3 .
+Be sure to add the environment variable SHIPPING_SOAP_ENDPOINT pointing to the correct location (where your shipping-ws is located)

 ## Connecting from a client